stainii/trm-aid/README.md

 ### Run this script daily
 If you want this script to run daily, configure this in your crontab.
+Note that TRM is secured with 2-factor authentication.
+That means that you'll need to react to the notification on your phone in time!

 For Ubuntu: `crontab -l`